tommac08/docsv2/sources/deployment/heroku.md

 To be able to push your code to Heroku, you need to add SSH public key associated with your Shippable account to authorized keys in [Heroku Account Settings](https://dashboard.heroku.com/account).
+You can find the Shippable Deployment Key [here](ci_settings/#deployment-key).
-In Shippable, go to 'Settings' and choose 'Deployment key' tab.
-Copy the contents of the key and add it in 'SSH keys' section of Heroku settings.
+Add the key to the 'SSH keys' section of Heroku settings.

 Next, create your Heroku application using Web GUI or `heroku` command installed on your workstation.